rackspace-cookbooks/elkstack/README.md

 Wrapper for a java recipe.
 This is not included on the run list normally, so if you don't already, you must include this recipe or get another JVM installed before including anything else in this cookbook.

-### elkstack::rsyslog

-Leans on the upstream `opscode-cookbooks/rsyslog` cookbook for most of its work.
-Configures a local rsyslog that sends to the local logstash instance.
-The stack has already been configured with attributes for this use case.
-See `attributes/default.rb` for those settings.

 ### elkstack::newrelic